komuw/meli/README.md

 # Benchmarks
-Aaah, everyones favorite vanity metric yet no one seems to know how to conduct one in a consistent and scientific manner.
+Aaah, everyones' favorite vanity metric yet no one seems to know how to conduct one in a consistent and scientific manner.
-Take any results you see here with a large spoon of salt; They are unscientific and reeks of all that is wrong with most developer benchmarks.
+Take any results you see here with a large spoon of salt; They are unscientific and reek of all that is wrong with most developer benchmarks.

 Having made that disclaimer,

 test machine:
 `lsb_release -a`
 ```bash